 I have been thinking of writing about our journey since before Lucas’ diagnosis.
 There are so many emotions that go into parenting a child that is not developing typically.
 Looking back at the beginning, when I first started to worry about Lucas, what I mostly felt was fear.
-Fear that his delays would turn out to be something serious, something permanent, something like autism.
 I obsessed about everything he did or didn’t do, and would try to talk to those around me about it.
 But no one really saw what I saw at that point, and it was a very lonely place.
 I wanted to write for myself mostly to process my feelings and my emotions.
 Writing things out is cathartic and I needed an outlet for these thoughts and worries that were consuming me, eating me up alive.

 But now, I mostly want to write for him.
 For my son Lucas.
 Because he is the center of my universe and I want the world to know how hard he works, how proud we are of him, and how loved, and beautiful and special he is.